yawaramin/prometo/README.md

 and manage errors at every point of the code where you use these promises.

+## Interoperability

+It's easy to interop with JavaScript promises:

+- Use `fromPromise` to convert from a JavaScript Promise to a Prometo promise
+- `toPromise` to convert from Prometo to a JavaScript promise
+- `thenPromise` to chain together a Prometo promise and a function that returns a JavaScript Promise, and keep the result as a type-safe Prometo promise.

 ## Cancellation

 Prometo promises can be cancelled at any point of usage in the code,